Larry Sanger: Neutrality and ideological bias

 In an August 2021 interview with The Sunday Times of London, Sanger objected to Wikipedia's description of alternative medicines, such as homeopathy, as "pseudoscience".
 He believed such a definition lacked true neutrality.
-Sanger also claimed that "If you don't kowtow to the right people, you won't even be allowed to participate."
+Sanger also argued that "If you don't kowtow to the right people, you won't even be allowed to participate."
 Of Wikipedia as a whole, he said: "I advise against using it, even to conscientious students."
 Of Jimmy Wales' role in Wikipedia, Sanger said that: "[There was] this kind of idealism that Jimmy Wales had ... that if you just open up the encyclopaedia to anybody, then because people are generally good, they will do the right thing.
 I think perhaps he still has that view.
 But frankly, that really wasn't ever my view.
 I was always a bit worried about what might happen if ideologues took over as naturally they would want to if it was at all successful.
 I think that actually is what happened."
 According to The Sunday Times, Wikipedia denied accusations from Sanger of having a particular political bias, with a spokesperson for the encyclopedia saying that third-party studies have shown that its editors come from a variety of ideological viewpoints and that "As more people engage in the editing process on Wikipedia, the more neutral articles tend to become".

 In a March 2022 interview with Fox Nation, Sanger once more said that Wikipedia had abandoned its neutrality policy and that "the kinds of people that are allowed to have any influence on Wikipedia have been narrowed down greatly to essentially people who agree with the establishment left."
-In his opinion: "The left, frankly, is relentless when it comes to stating their point of view and using the organs of mass media—and Wikipedia is part of their mass media I think—to shape the world", "And so it became another one of the institutions that they had to capture."
-Sanger also claimed that Wikipedia originally had a strong commitment to neutrality, saying: "We promulgated a policy, the neutrality policy.
+In his opinion: "The left, frankly, is relentless when it comes to stating their point of view and using the organs of mass media—and Wikipedia is part of their mass media I think—to shape the world".
+Sanger also said that Wikipedia originally had a strong commitment to neutrality, saying: "We promulgated a policy, the neutrality policy.
 And it was very clear in the beginning.
 And I think I really hammered it a lot.
 In the two years that I was with the organization, I really drove that neutrality policy.
 And I articulated a defense."

-Claims of pornographic content
+Sanger was interviewed on the Tucker Carlson podcast on September 29, 2025, publishing an essay on his blog and his Wikipedia user page commenting on what he regards as the problems with the state of Wikipedia.
+Sanger commented on what he saw as the degrading of neutrality policies and the "blacklisting" of certain conservative sources.
+He also claimed that intelligence agencies like the CIA may have influenced some direction or content on Wikipedia.
+Sanger agreed with a plan by the conservative think tank Heritage Foundation to dox Wikipedia editors, saying, "Admins and those with significant authority in the system should be as easily named and shamed as any ordinary journalist".